-- Damaged restricts knee movement because of hurting inside or swelling.
+- Damaged restricted knee movement because of hurting inside or swelling.

 Who needs ACL reconstruction?

-- In past sufferer played a lot of sports games and want to go back to playing sports.
+- In the past sufferers played a lot of sports games and want to go back to playing sports.

 - To have another injury to your knee.

 Some sufferers from an ACL damaged may not require surgery to improve it.
 You may have physiotherapy treatment, exercises, and a joined knee lining to give knee support.
 Your orthopedic doctor may recommend this type of therapy if: